aalpercaliskan/LexicalAnalyzer-Interpreter-for-BigAdd/README.md

 # The BigAdd Language

 BigAdd language is a small programming language that has been designed in order to add and subtract big integers programmatically and display the result on the screen.
-The lexical analyzer and interpreter for the BigAdd language works from the command line with the command 'file extension file name' respectively.
+The lexical analyzer and interpreter for the BigAdd language works from the command line with the command 'ba file name' respectively.

 ![image](https://user-images.githubusercontent.com/112978786/194415661-6b3419d9-995c-49c3-a954-e12e95f6a081.png)